NOTE: This page describes a typical program for our annual in-person summer workshop. The program for the current year may differ.

 We encourage you to study these class descriptions to help you find the class that is best for you.
 However, if at any time you feel your selected class does not meet your needs, you are welcome to switch to any other class.

 All hardingfele classes are taught in the traditional manner by ear; students are allowed and encouraged to use audio recording equipment in the classes.
 Upon registration, students are given access to download mp3 files of all tunes to be taught for study in advance of the workshop.
 In addition, we provide written transcriptions of all tunes to be taught, to be used for reference after learning the tune by ear.
-These will be available at no cost as a downloadable pdf file beginning on the Monday before the workshop starts.
+These will be available at no cost as a downloadable pdf file beginning on the Monday before the workshop begins.
 It will also be possible to download the file on wifi-equipped devices via the wifi network at Folklore Village during the workshop.
 Students who wish to receive a paper copy of the transcriptions at the workshop must request one on the registration form by the deadline specified on the form; a fee applies.

-Students without a hardingfele are welcome to attend; just sign up for our Workshop Hardingfele Loan Program
+Students without a hardingfele are welcome to attend; just sign up for our Workshop Hardingfele Loan Program.

 Four to five hours of instruction are provided each day on Friday and Saturday, and 3 hours each day on Thursday and Sunday.
 Additionally 2 to 4 hours during the weekend are devoted to lecture/demonstrations and group playing practice.